 185 P: I wish I would have brought that piece of paper.
 I had my mother–I remember certain things–a lot of things in my childhood….

 187 P: Oh, she had dated which would give you a time age, uh-uh….

 191 P: Yeah.
 Until about, uh, ’57.
-And it was like four months after we had–my mother saidthey had gone back in December ’55 that they had been transferred again and shipped somewhere but, uh, then I found out that, uh–that they came back to *Denver in about ’57 and stayed with my grandparents–you know, it was an eastern European family and everybody livedwith everybody and it was the Korean war and, uh-uh, I found out that also that my dad and her slept upstairs in the attic–my dad had made a room addition on the end and I stayed with my grandmother and I thought–well, maybe isolation from my mother or something ’cause I read a lot of these things, you know.
+And it was like four months after we had–my mother said they had gone back in December ’55 that they had been transferred again and shipped somewhere but, uh, then I found out that, uh–that they came back to *Denver in about ’57 and stayed with my grandparents–you know, it was an eastern European family and everybody lived with everybody and I found out that also that my dad and her slept upstairs in the attic–my dad had made a room addition on the end and I stayed with my grandmother and I thought–well, maybe isolation from my mother or something ’cause I read a lot of these things, you know.

 193 P: Yeah.
 Possibly, you know.

 194 T: At that time you were how old? [elab]

 195 P: Two to say, uh, five, you know.

 196 T: Oh, they lived there that long. [elab]

 197 P: Well, no but my mother, uh–they bought a house after a year or so, she said–gee, I had this written down exact dated and she was working and she’d take the bus and take me to my grandmother’s and then go to work so I was still at my grandmother’s during the day.
 Uh, and I loved my grandmother.
 You would have loved her too.
 She was a she–died about three, four years ago but even then we could argue and talk things out–she was a fantastic person, you know.
 Really like her a lot.
 Should say loved because she was my pal.

 199 P: I had it last week but I had dated of like how old I would have been and stuff.